 There are no specifically useful nutrients or vitamins in high concentration in catnip.

-While eating catnip does not add any nutritional value, it can certainly have a beneficial effect on your cat’s mind.
+Eating catnip does not add any nutritional value.
+But it can certainly have a beneficial effect on your cat’s mind.

 Cats that have issues resulting from high stress levels (urinary stones, behavior problems, etc.) could potentially benefit from this effect.